Arroyo Seco: 100 More Sponsors Needed!

-The New Arroyo Seco Tiny Home village, funded and built by the City of Los Angeles, with 117 units and 224 beds, will be the largest tiny home village in California (and the country).
-With many thanks to Councilmember Kevin De Leon and Los Angeles City Mayor, Eric Garcetti it is the seventh Tiny Home Village to open in Los Angeles County and the sixth run by Hope of the Valley Rescue Mission including three in North Hollywood (Chandler Blvd, Alexandria Park and Whitsett West) and two more in Reseda and Tarzana.
+The New Arroyo Seco Tiny Home village, funded and built by the City of Los Angeles, with 117 units and 224 beds, is the largest tiny home village in California (and the country).
+With many thanks to Councilmember Kevin De Leòn and Los Angeles City Mayor, Eric Garcetti it is the seventh Tiny Home Village to open in Los Angeles County and the sixth run by Hope of the Valley Rescue Mission including three in North Hollywood (Chandler Blvd, Alexandria Park and Whitsett West) and two more in Reseda and Tarzana.

-The New Tiny Home Village will open in late October of this year and will immediately provide a pathway for the homeless in the area to break the cycle of living on the streets and find permanent and stable housing.
+The New Tiny Home Village will open the first week of November of this year and will immediately provide a pathway for the homeless in the area to break the cycle of living on the streets and find permanent and stable housing.
 Tiny Homes are an innovative, affordable, and scalable solution to the humanitarian crisis known as homelessness.
 Unlike traditional shelter or affordable housing projects, tiny homes take a short time to build and assemble, at just a fraction of the cost.

 According to the latest homeless count there are more than 60,000 unhoused people in Los Angeles County.
 Nearly 14,000 of them are living on the streets in and around Downtown Los Angeles.
 “We have more unhoused people in Council District 14 than Chicago or Houston, the No. 3 and 4 most populated cities in America,” said CD14 Councilman Kevin De León.
 The Arroyo Seco Tiny Home Village will serve unhoused men and women within an approximate 3 mile radius of the site encompassing parts of Boyle Heights, Eagle Rock, El Sereno, Glassell Park, Highland Park and Monterey Hills.